-Welcome to ESOCAN – a resource dedicated to the prevention and control of esophageal cancer.
+Welcome to ESOCAN – an educational resource dedicated to the prevention and control of esophageal cancer.
 It is currently at an early stage of development and will be undergoing changes and expansion.

 The esophagus (blue in figure) is a muscular tube that carries food from the back of the mouth (pharynx – green) to the stomach (red).
 Cancers that occur in this organ are often difficult to treat, in part because “alarm symptoms” such as difficulty swallowing (dysphagia) or bleeding often do not appear until the cancer is at a late stage.
 Unfortunately, only about half of persons with esophageal cancer survive more than a year after diagnosis.
 Therefore, preventing the cancer and detecting it at an early stage remain the most effective options for reducing mortality from the disease.